 The active ingredients of cranberry juice have vasorelaxing properties.
 In simpler terms, drinking cranberry juice can relax the stiff blood vessels in your body.
 Thus, it lowers blood pressure or hypertension.
 This property of cranberry juice was proven in rat and pig studies (4), (5).

 A study was conducted on 30 women and 26 men, who were given 8 oz. of low-cal, sucralose-sweetened cranberry juice or identical placebo.
-After 8 weeks, the volunteers who were given cranberry juice had lower levels of 5 out of the 22 indicators of cardiometabolic risk in their blood (6).
+After 8 weeks, the volunteers who were given cranberry juice had lower levels of 5 out of the 22 indicators of cardiometabolic riski XA group of interrelated risk factors concerning both heart-related and metabolic disorders such as diabetes. in their blood (6).

 That means they had a lower combined risk of cardiovascular disease (CVD), diabetes, and stroke (6).

 Jesse Feder says, “Cranberry juice can be good for clogged arteries.
 This is because cranberry juice contains high amounts of antioxidants.
 These antioxidants can help decrease inflammation throughout the body, including your arteries.
 This can potentially reduce blood pressure, and stress put on the arteries themselves.”

 If you are looking for a heart-healthy meal, add a glass of cranberry juice to your daily diet.

 Cranberry juice creates a protective layer on your teeth.
 The cranberry juice-film makes it difficult for the bacteria that cause cavities to cling to the surface of your teeth (7).

 Glucan is the building block of plaque.
 Oral bacteria utilize glucan to build dental plaque.
 Ultimately, the plaque covers your teeth and triggers decay.
 However, cranberry juice disrupts the formation of glucan (7).